FAQsFrequently Asked Questions - Immanuel Lutheran School

 Who can I talk to about how my faith or religion in comparison to Lutheran faith?

-Any specific questions regarding doctrine or comparisons of Christian denominations can be made to Pastor Greg Griffith.
+Any specific questions regarding doctrine or comparisons of Christian denominations can be made to any of our pastors.

-I would like to learn more about becoming a ember at Immanuel.
+I would like to learn more about becoming a member at Immanuel.
 What do I do?

 Click here to start – Next Steps